HL7/v2-to-fhir/tank/ig-data/input/pagecontent/2_mapping_guidelines.md

         IF X NOT EQUALS
         IF X VALUED
         IF X NOT VALUED
+        IF X NOT VALUED ERROR   *** The mapper is to stop mapping of the Message and raise an error.
         IF IN ("A","B", "C")
         IF NOT IN ("A","B", "C")
         IF X expression OR Y expression